Credit Cards Misconception You Should Ignore

 Moreover, obtaining a credit card is relatively simple these days.
 You can simply fire up your computer and apply for a credit card online, and have it activated in a matter of minutes.

-However, there are many misconceptions about credit cards floating around that you should be wary of and ignore:
+However, there are many myths and misconceptions about credit cards floating around that you should ignore:

 This has become a widespread misconception, and yet many consumers still hold it to be true.
 Users can avoid the fee for late payments by simply repaying just the lowest amount required each month.